Ana-Niko-byte/math-tab-mastery/README.md

 4. Open a terminal within your VSC (or whatever IDE you choose to use).
 5. In the terminal type 'git clone' and paste the URL.
 6. Press Enter - you now have a cloned version of your github repository.

+# Future Development
+This was a consideration for the initial project but required some code reconfiguring to be more maintainable so I decided to leave it for later.
+I would like to add a 'random' button to the game, which would use existing game logic to generate questions from the existing game categories at random.
+These would be validated as needed and displayed as tabs, as in the existing game.

+Another consideration would be the UI - while I want to keep a minimal interface, there is room for improvement with regards to user interaction and project scope.

 # Credits
 Some code was taken from CodeAcademy's lovemaths project.
 It is referenced in the relevant areas in the javascript file.